 - He was pretty upset by Maelor's horrific death and took it out on the people he felt were responsible.
 Given the circumstances, it's hard to blame him.

 - He tried treating with Ser Ulf and Hugh the Hammer.
 Their behavior was so awful, he signed off on the Caltrops' scheme to kill them the minute it was presented to him.

 - Dead Person Impersonation: His body was never identified after his death at the Second Battle of Tumbleton, so several pretenders claimed to be Daeron during Aegon III's reign.

 - Food Slap: Daeron angrily threw his wine in the face of Hugh Hammer when the dragonseed started claiming he should be proclaimed king by the Greens.

-- Kick the Dog: To prove he was Not So Different from his brothers, he allowed the Hightower troops to sack Bitterbridge while he burned the town on dragon back in revenge for the death of his nephew Maelor.
+- Kick the Dog: To prove that he was just as strong as his brothers, he allowed the Hightower troops to sack Bitterbridge while he burned the town on dragon back in revenge for the death of his nephew Maelor.

-- Misplaced Retribution: Burned down the town of Bitterbridge for the death of his nephew Maelor, even though the ones responsible for the Prince's death were already dead or had been dealt with by Lady Caswell.
+- Misplaced Retribution: Burned down the town of Bitterbridge for the death of his nephew Maelor, even though the ones responsible for the Prince's death were already dead or had been executed by Lady Caswell.

 - Modest Royalty: Even when directly praised, he politely declines and instead credits his dragon and his men.

 - Nice Guy: At least the nicest of the Greens.